 ‘Struth mate‘, who would’ve thought!

-Musicians, writers and poets – all those with the gift of the gab!
+Musicians, writers and poets and those with the gift of the gab!

-Much of our lingo has a uniqueness that invokes a smile, and many musicians, poets and songwriters have woven our unique and quirky sayings into songs and poems which have iconised our uniqueness … and our language.
+Much of our lingo has a uniqueness that invokes a smile.
+Many musicians, poets and songwriters have woven our unique and quirky sayings into songs and poems which have iconised our uniqueness, and our language.

 - The renowned ‘Men at Work’ song has used a number of Australianisms in the very popular song Land Down Under when they sang; “he just smiled and gave me a vegemite sandwich’.

 - Slim Dusty’s famous song ‘Pub with no beer’ evokes a sense of desperation for those who fear the pub will run out of beer!
 Serious business to be sure!

 - Dorothea Mackellar’s poem “My Country” talks of of the rugged country we Australians call home; “I love a sunburnt country, a land of sweeping plains”.

 Australia has always been painted a tough country, and the Aussies, even tougher!
 We’re full of bravado on the outside but really we’re just marshmallows on the inside.
 Ask any Aussie!